adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 Your Windows 10 PC should also be running the latest version of Windows 10.
 Make sure you have automatic updates turned on.
 In addition to Windows 10, you will want to turn on Hyper-V. The installer for Visual Studio will do this for you if necessary.
 If you do not turn on Hyper-V, you will not be able to use the Visual Studio Emulator for Android.
 This emulator is superior to the emulator that is supplied with the Android Toolkit.

-Aside from Windows 10 and Hyper-V, you will need to download and install [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).
+Aside from Windows 10 and Hyper-V, you will need to download and install [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs) and the [Azure SDK](https://azure.microsoft.com/en-us/downloads/).
 If you have access to a higher edition of Visual Studio, that will work as well.
 If you have already installed Visual Studio, you may want to re-run the installer to add the Mobile development components.
 You want to request the installs for Web applications and cross-platform mobile development.

 > Development Tools are big, multi-gigabyte installers.
 If you are on a slow or restricted link, you may want to download the installers onto a thumb drive for local installation.